fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/sms-overview.md

 > [!NOTE]
 > TCR and participating carriers determine trust scores.
 TCR requires brand vetting in the following cases:
 >
 > - To achieve higher trust scores for better message throughput and delivery rates.
 > - Brand vetting for 10DLC (10-Digit Long Code) messaging is typically required for companies outside the Russell 3000 list.

 To receive approval with TCR, Teams administrators use the Teams admin center to pass their company's Brand and Campaign information to TCR.
 TCR then reviews your Brand and Campaign, which helps ensure SMS messaging integrity, compliance, and accountability with industry standards.

 > [!NOTE]
-> Microsoft Teams customers in US, PR, and CA must receive Brand *and* Campaign approval before any number can be enabled for SMS in Teams.
+> Microsoft Teams customers in US and CA must receive Brand *and* Campaign approval before any number can be enabled for SMS in Teams.
 Teams phone numbers can't be enabled for SMS until TCR approves the brand and campaign.

 Registration and enabling SMS for Teams Calling Plan numbers can be summarized in the following diagram: